-- Ensuring budgetary control within approved budgets. - Approving payments, with one other as required. - Acting as a named Corporate card holder, if required. - Approving new staff appointments within the agreed establishment, except for senior staff positions. - Making recommendations regarding staff pay and contractual conditions with the Accounting Officer and CFO for approval by F&GP.
+- Ensuring budgetary control within approved budgets. - Approving payments, with one other as required. - Acting as a named Corporate card holder, if required. - Making recommendations regarding staff pay and contractual conditions with the Accounting Officer and CFO for approval by F&GP.